 If you're looking for love in all the wrong places, why not try your closet?
 While you're clearing it of clothes you won't be wearing for the next several months, be sure to leave a little room for someone else's apparel to join yours in that very same space.
-This is Feng Shui 101 for attracting a mate: Clean your closet, create some space, and watch someone spectacular fall for you!
+This is Feng Shui 101 for attracting a mate: Clean your closet, create some space, and watch someone spectacular fall

 Now that the lazy, hazy days of summer are coming to a close, all the hustle and bustle associated with autumn begins!

 However, if you want to continually evoke the simplicity of your season in the sun, then get in the habit of removing your shoes before fully entering your living space.
 This will help you leave your job, new teachers/classes, complicated commutes, and daily stressors behind once you walk in the door of your home.